JonEckenrode/JonEckenrode/README.md

 I create documentation for Android, focusing on large screen and adaptive app guidance and Gemini in Android Studio.
 I also create software tools to streamline documentation workflows.

-I have diverse career experience spanning technical writing, software development, and multimedia creation in the healthcare, finance, and e-learning industries.
+I have diverse career experience spanning technical writing, software development, marketing, and multimedia creation in the healthcare, finance, and e-learning industries.

 ## 🔧 Skills